ibm-cloud-docs/loadbalancer-service/apis.md

 ## Order a public to private load balancer with specified public subnet
 {: #Order-a-load-balancer-with-specified-public-subnet}

-The following example focuses on the order data required to create a load balancer with a specified public subnet.
+The following example focuses on the order data that is required to create a load balancer with a specified public subnet.
 It is only valid for public to private load balancer types, and `useSystemPublicIpPool` must be `false`.

 ```py
 import SoftLayer